-It's time the Premier comes clean to the Legislature and to the people of Ontario.
-She has been saying there is a plan in place, when her own senior Finance officials plead with her that it's not the case.
-The NDP needs to take this as shocking new evidence of how propping up a scandal-plagued Liberal government has put the things we value at risk.
-Only the Ontario PC Party had put forward a plan for a better Ontario, with stronger services and more jobs.
+It's time the Premier comes clean to the Legislature and the people of Ontario.
+She has been saying there is a plan in place, while her own senior Finance officials plead with her that it's not the case.